PEI Confederation Bridge on TransCanadaHighway.com

-The Bridge is privately maintained, managed and operated by Strait Crossing Ltd. and its subsidiary company Strait Crossing Bridge Ltd.
+The Bridge is privately maintained, managed and operated by border Crossing Ltd. and its subsidiary company border Crossing Bridge Ltd.

 Opened on May 31, 1997, the bridge is 11 m wide and carries two lanes of traffic, each 3.75 m wide, with an emergency shoulder lane 1.75 m wide for each direction of traffic.

 At the normal travelling speed is 80 km/h it takes approximately 10 minutes to cross the Bridge.
 Overtaking and passing are not permitted on the Bridge.
 Vehicles carrying Dangerous Goods and Special Loads are required to report to the Bridge Control Centre to receive crossing information.

 A round trip Bridge toll is paid on exiting Prince Edward Island.
 You can also take the ferry from Wood Island to Caribou, Nova Scotia

 Services available on the Bridge include, full video surveillance, emergency call boxes,

 fire extinguishing, emergency alarm system, emergency response system.
 There is also